The role of final-state interaction modeling in neutrino energy reconstruction and oscillation measurements

+FSI are simulated using one of the four different models available within GENIE: the default hA2018 model, the hN2018 model~\cite{GENIE:2021zuu}, the Liege Intranuclear Cascade model (INCL)~\cite{Boudard:2012wc}, or the GEANT4 Bertini Cascade model (G4BC)~\cite{Heikkinen:2003sc}.
+Very broadly, hA2018 and hN2018 are widely-used models that are tuned extensively to hadron scattering data, while INCL and G4BC are more sophisticated hadron transport models.
+Further details and comparisons of these FSI models are available in the Supplemental Material and in Refs.~\cite{Dytman:2021ohr, ershova2022study}.
+The span of these models provides a realistic \textit{minimal} uncertainty envelope.

-In this work, it is assumed that a reasonable proxy for reconstructed neutrino energy ($E^{\mathrm{rec}}_{\nu}$) can be defined as:
+In this work, we define a proxy for reconstructed neutrino energy ($E^{\mathrm{rec}}_{\nu}$) as:

 This is the sum of the lepton energy ($E_\ell$), the kinetic energies ($T$) of all final-state protons, and the total energy ($E$) of all pions, kaons (charged or neutral) and photons.
-No selection effect or energy threshold is applied.
-We define the relative neutrino energy bias as $(E^{\mathrm{rec}}_{\nu}-E^{\mathrm{true}}_{\nu})/E^{\mathrm{true}}_{\nu}$, which is primarily driven by the amount of energy carried away by neutrons.
+No selection effects or energy thresholds are considered.
+We define the relative neutrino energy bias as $(E^{\mathrm{rec}}_{\nu}-E^{\mathrm{true}}_{\nu})/E^{\mathrm{true}}_{\nu}$.

+\autoref{eq:enuhad} assumes a neutrino detector which acts as a perfect calorimeter for charged-particles and photons whilst also successfully identifying the multiplicity of charged pions\footnote{Charged pion mass energy is lost largely to neutrinos from the pion decay, and thus it must be added to the calorimetric sum.}.
+In this definition, the size of the bias is primarily driven by the amount of the interaction energy carried away by neutrons\footnote{Other small contributions to bias may stem from nuclear binding energy.}.
+This bias metric is broadly illustrative of what might be expected from DUNE's LArTPCs, which can use a combination of tracking and calorimetry to achieve this high precision for neutrino energy reconstruction.
+The relationship between this proxy and the true neutrino energy depends on the modeling of effects which modify the visible energy in the detector, like FSI.
 Ref.~\cite{Wilkinson:2022dyx} provides a discussion of this reconstructed neutrino energy metric and how it compares with others.

-Using \autoref{eq:enuhad} is largely equivalent to assuming that a neutrino detector acts as a perfect calorimeter whilst successfully identifying the multiplicity of charged pions whose mass energy (which is lost largely to neutrinos from the pion decay) is added to the calorimetric sum.
-This is broadly illustrative of what might be expected from DUNE's LAr TPCs, which can use a combination of tracking and calorimetry to achieve this high precision for neutrino energy reconstruction.
-However, the relationship between this proxy and the true neutrino energy depends on the modeling of effects which modify the visible energy in the detector, like FSI.
-It should be noted that \autoref{eq:enuhad} is not applicable to the case of water Cherenkov detectors, which are used for Hyper-K, as these are not sensitive to most hadrons below Cherenkov threshold.
+The impact of detector smearing and reconstruction thresholds are studied in the Supplemental Material and found not to change the conclusions of this work.